 Welcome to Musicuratum – a website, based in Amsterdam, The Netherlands although it does belong to a native speaker of English, and initiated in the middle of 2012, which is paired with a number of subsidiary pages under the same name on Youtube, Soundcloud, Spotify, Academia, Calaméo, Issuu, Yumpu, Facebook, and Gab.

 On all of them the immediate aim is to share playlists and other information about a diverse group of musicians, singers, composers, and the like.
-While the criterion for featuring them is unabashedly one of personal taste, perhaps others, encountering them for the first time in the expository notices or interpretive essays throughout these pages, will be filled with a similar enthusiasm.
+While the criterion for featuring them is unabashedly one of personal preference, perhaps others, encountering them for the first time in the expository notices or interpretive essays throughout these pages, will be filled with a similar enthusiasm.

+A word about embedded materials.
 While looking over the articles as given here, every so often readers might notice that some of the visual or audio recordings which I had included initially, subsequently have been removed by their makers (or else by the sites which hosted their work).
 Of course, over these decisions themselves I have no control, but for my part, generally I’ve let the players stand as empty placeholders, if only because as such they’d remind us how fleeting even music itself is found to be, sometimes.